xeolabs/xeoEngine-experiment/README.md

 **No longer in development**

 This project is just here for demo purposes.
-For an actively developed distributed WebGL engine, check out [SceneHub](https://github.com/SceneHub), which provides a JavaScript client API, which after
-I found to be a more suitable approach for Web development than JSON-RPC.
+For an actively developed distributed WebGL engine, check out [SceneHub](https://github.com/SceneHub), which provides a JavaScript client API, which I found to be a more suitable approach for Web development than JSON-RPC.

 ## Concept